10th Parachute Division (France)

-The 10th Parachute Division (French: 10e Division Parachutiste, 10e D.P) was a formation of the French Army, part of the French Airborne Units.
-It consisted predominantly of infantry troops, and specialized in airborne combat and air assault.
+The 10th Parachute Division (French: 10e Division Parachutiste, 10e D.P) was an airborne forces division of the French Army.
+It consisted predominantly of infantry troops, and specialized in air assault and airborne operations, artillery observer, close-quarters battle, combined arms, counter-battery fire, counterinsurgency in desert warfare, maneuver warfare, military logistics, raiding with small unit tactics, and reconnaissance.

 Established in 1956, it fought primarily in the Suez Crisis and the Algerian War.
 It was dissolved immediately after the Algiers putsch of 1961.

 Composition

-On July 1, 1956, the 10e D.P. is created with the following units:
+On July 1, 1956, the 10e D.P. was created with the following units: